 A Day Out In Devonport

-Just 20 minutes by car from downtown Auckland or a 12 minute ferry ride from the main ferry terminal on Quay Street, Devonport boasts more characterful Victorian villas than perhaps anywhere else in Auckland, not to mention a whole range of speciality shops to browse and ponder.
-Here are some of my suggestions on what to do on a day trip to this unique corner of the North Shore.
+Just 20 minutes by car from downtown Auckland or, a 12 minute ferry ride from the main ferry terminal on Quay Street, Devonport boasts more characterful Victorian villas than perhaps anywhere else in Auckland, not to mention a whole range of speciality shops to browse and ponder.

 Presiding over Devonport is the grassy backdrop of Mt Victoria, an extinct volcano and the North Shore's highest hill at 87 metres.
 The best way to appreciate Mt Victoria's 360 degree panoramic views of Rangitoto, Waitemata Harbour and the Harbour Bridge is to climb to the summit; though you can drive up too if you wish.
 I've climbed it on several occasions and it's not too difficult, taking around 15 minutes.

-Mt Victoria is also known as Takarunga ‘the hill standing above’.
-It was used by the Maori as a fortified lookout and dwelling for many centuries.
+Mt Victoria was used by the Maori as a fortified lookout and dwelling for many centuries.
 More recently the hill was part of the strategic defence of Auckland when there was a threat of Russian invasion in the 1880s.
 It still bears the military remains of this period, namely defence bunkers and a gun emplacement.
-The amusing red and white painted ‘mushrooms’ dotted around the top aren’t for fairies and gnomes but vents for a water reservoir situated underneath the hill.
+The amusing red and white painted mushrooms dotted around the top are not for fairies and gnomes but vents for a water reservoir situated underneath the hill.
+2. Exploring North Head

 Although Auckland was never invaded, today North Head makes for a fascinating glimpse into Auckland's wartime history.
 There are underground bunkers where soldiers hid out on high alert and all manner of dark passages and engine rooms where secret artillery assemblage went on.
 Every time I've been there's always someone who wants to go underground so I highly recommend bringing a torch or using your iPhone!